This manual explains how to manage permissions in Yesplan. We divide this manual into three chapters:

 Customizing Element Permissions§

-Under the owner, we see a list of various users (of user groups) who received permissions for this element.
+- Under the owner, you see a table of various user groups and users who received permissions for this element.
 Permissions for the different users of this element can be customized via checkboxes.

-This list will always contain a “Me” record.
+- This table will always contain a “Me” record.
 These are the permissions of the user who is signed in.
-To avoid accidental changes to this record, you must first click on the lock before making any adjustments.
-Moreover, it is possible to add new records to this list (via “Add User Group or User” under the list).
+To avoid inadvertent changes to this record, you must click on the lock before making changes.

-Records that are added to the list can be deleted once again.
-It is not possible to delete existing records with permissions for a certain user (or user group), but you can activate and deactivate as many permissions as desired (if you have permission to do so).
+- You can delete added records again.
+It is not possible to delete existing records with permissions for a certain user group or user, but you can change their permissions if you have permission to do so.

-For permission templates and permissions that are granted by users, it is not possible to manage permissions for locations, placeholders or reports.
+For permission templates and permissions that are granted by users, it is not possible to manage permissions for locations and placeholders.
 Locations and placeholders are regarded as special resources; permissions for locations and placeholders are determined per element.
-For reports, permissions can be determined per element, and permissions that are applicable on generated reports can be determined per element.

 Permissions for Locations§